 Research from Bloomberg New Energy Finance found that to make back the cost of investment, electricity prices from a new ultra-supercritical coal plant could be as high as $203 per megawatt hour – which is more than three times the wholesale cost of electricity recorded last year!

-New ultra-supercritical coal power stations take up to ten years to build (this is before the addition of CCS) so for the reasons above, they are likely to be obsolete by the time they are complete.
+New ultra-supercritical coal power stations can take up to ten years to build (this is before any addition of CCS) so they are likely to be obsolete by the time they are complete.
+This, combined with the stunning fall in the cost of clean energy is why no investors are interested in building new coal in Australia.